caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 #### Parse the raw placeholder value in your unmarshaler

-Placeholders should be parsed as their raw values when parsing the Cazddyfile, just like any other string value.
+Placeholders are not evaluated at Caddyfile parse time, and should be preserved for later use.
+They are used as their raw string values.

+In other words, parsing a placeholder is no different from parsing any other string.

 ```go
 func (g *Gizmo) UnmarshalCaddyfile(d *caddyfile.Dispenser) error {